datamade/data-making-guidelines/make.md

 ## Make & Makefiles

-To achieve a reproducible data workflow, we use GNU make
+To achieve a reproducible data workflow, we use [GNU's make](http://en.wikipedia.org/wiki/Make_%28software%29).

 ## Contents